SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 #### Write a metadata package description

 Another thing we need to do is create a `setup.py` in the root of our project repository.
-A `setup.py` file defines metadata about our software, such as its name and current version, and is typically used when writing and distributing Python code as packages:
+A `setup.py` file defines metadata about our software, such as its name and current version, and is typically used when writing and distributing Python code as packages.
+Create a new file `setup.py` in the root directory of the `inflammation` repository, with the following content:

 ~~~
 from setuptools import setup, find_packages